Trump's assault on law enforcement keeps coming

 Wowza.

-Even if this threat, which was first reported by Axios, was a one-off, it would be concerning.
+Even if this threat was a one-off, it would be concerning.
 The President leaning on his attorney general to get rid of a senior law enforcement official because he believed a donation to McCabe's wife's state senate campaign by a PAC supportive of an ally of Hillary Clinton was evidence of some sort of inherent bias is hugely unusual.
 While the President is the head of the entire federal bureaucracy -- and the Justice Department falls within that -- typically commanders-in-chief allow the law enforcement wing to operate in a largely autonomous manner.

+For the record, Trump denied Thursday that Wray ever threatened to quit.
+"He didn't at all," Trump told reporters of Wray.
+"He did not even a little bit".

-And, here's the thing: This latest attempt to pressure McCabe out of his job isn't a one-off.
+Putting the he said, he said aside, this latest attempt to pressure McCabe out of his job isn't a one-off.
 It's not even close, in fact.
 It's part of a very clear pattern in which Trump steps all over the typical boundaries separating the executive branch and law enforcement for his own personal and political purposes.

 The most glaring example is Trump's firing of then-FBI Director James Comey in the spring of last year.
 While the White House sought to paint the move as the result of Comey's actions during the 2016 campaign, Trump destroyed that message in an interview with NBC's Lester Holt, when he told the anchor "this Russia thing" was a major motivator in his decision.